ahimanikya/FrescoMDM/solutions/aus-patient/AUSPatient-Readme.txt

 Examples of what you might try
 ------------------------------
+   o Add the same person but give them different dates of birth.
+Be sure to select "MYSQL" as the System for the
+     second record.
-   o Add the same person but give them different dates of birth. o Add different people. o Add the same person but give them a different TFN. o Check for duplicates. o Look at the various tabs and try different queries or actions once you have some
+   o Add different people.
+   o Add the same person but give them a different Medicare Numbers.
+Be sure to select "MYSQL" as the System for the
+     second record.
+Additionally the Medicare number should differ in the first 8 digits. o Check for duplicates. o Look at the various tabs and try different queries or actions once you have some duplicates.
-     duplicates.